Keith Williams (businessman): Early life

-Williams was born on Teesside, England, and received an undergraduate degree from the University of Liverpool.
+Williams was born in Teesside, England, attended Guisborough Grammar School, and received an undergraduate degree from the University of Liverpool.

 Career

 Williams spent his early career with Boots, Apple Inc., and Reckitt and Colman.

 In 1998, Williams left Reckitt and Colman, and joined British Airways, rising to CEO in 2011, and then chairman.
 In April 2016, he was succeeded by Álex Cruz as chairman.

 Williams has been a non-executive director and deputy chairman of John Lewis, and a non-executive director of Aviva until May 2019.

 Williams has been the chairman of Halfords since July 2018.

 In May 2019, Williams, then deputy chairman, and a board member since January 2018, succeeded Les Owen as chairman of Royal Mail.

 In May 2020, Rico Back resigned as CEO of Royal Mail with immediate effect, and Williams, the chairman, replaced him as executive chairman.

 Williams is the independent chair of the Government-supported Rail Review.